filipematias23/Bison-Fly/README.md

 <br />

-> The flight mission was planed using the software [FieldAgent from Sentera]( https://sentera.com/fieldagent/).
-The idea is drawing the trial using the desktop version before going to field.
+> The flight mission was planned using the software [FieldAgent from Sentera]( https://sentera.com/fieldagent/).
+This is used for drawing the trial using the desktop version before going to field.
 Once in the flying area or trial was established, the flights parameters were set for 75% of overlapping, 15 mph, and flying height of 200 feet.
 There are other great open source options for DJI drones as [Pix4Dcapture]( https://support.pix4d.com/hc/en-us/articles/202557269-Pix4Dcapture-Getting-Started) and [DroneDeploy]( https://www.dronedeploy.com/product/mobile/).

 <br />

-> For georeferencing, we have been using white plastic bucket lids (3.6 gallons) as geographic control points (GCPs).
-These lids are fixed in the ground with metal sticks in each corners of the field trial at the beginning of planting season.
-Observe that we normally paint the central part of the lid to facilitate finding where to click to georeferencing this point during the orthomosaic step.
-We also make some holes to drain the water from rain or irrigation.
-The GCPs stay in the field during the entire season and must be imagery alongside with the plants for each flight or data collection.
+> For georeferencing, we have been using white plastic bucket lids (5 gallons) as geographic control points (GCPs).
+These lids are fixed in the ground with metal landscaping stakes in the corners of the field trial at the beginning of planting season.
+We opted to paint the central part of the lid to facilitate finding where to click to georeferencing this point during the orthomosaic step.
+We also made holes to drain water from the lid.
+The GCPs stay in the field during the entire season and must be photographed alongside with the plants for each flight or data collection.
 This is important because allows a better overlayer of the experimental plots and facilitate drawing the grid plot polygons only once.
 Please for more information read this link: [https://github.com/OpenDroneMap/FIELDimageR#P5](https://github.com/OpenDroneMap/FIELDimageR#P5).

 <p align="center">
   <img src="https://raw.githubusercontent.com/filipematias23/images/master/readme/BF_3.jpg">